Noah-Huppert/prior-inventions/README.md

   - `github`: GitHub configuration
     - `username`: Login username
     - `token`: API authentication token, requires the `public_repo`, and `read:org` scopes
-    - `organizations`: Array of tuples which configuration projects you want to include from external organizations.
+    - `organizations`: Array of tuples which configure projects you want to include from external organizations.
 The first tuple value is the organization's username / slug.
 The second tuple value is an array of repository slugs from the organization which you wish to include.
     - `repoOverrides`: Array of override information.
 Allows you to manually override information about repositories retrieved using the GitHub API.
 Each array item is an object with a `slug` key which specifies the GitHub repository to override.
 This should be in the format `<owner username>/<repo slug>`.
 Then the `name`, `description`, and `link` keys can optionally be provided to override a value.
 The `link` override key can be set to `null` in order to remove a link from a project.
   - `projects`: Manually specified projects.
 Each project should be an object with a `name`, `description`, and `link` (optional) key.
 2. Install NodeJS dependencies: